List of Trivium band members

 Two line-ups of Trivium performing live in 2008 (top) and 2017 (bottom).

 Trivium is an American heavy metal band from Orlando, Florida.
 Formed in 1999, the group originally featured bassist and vocalist Brad Lewter, guitarist Jarred Bonaparte, and drummer Travis Smith, who were joined shortly after forming by guitarist Matt Heafy.
-The band's current line-up features Heafy on guitar and lead vocals, alongside second guitarist Corey Beaulieu (since 2003), bassist Paolo Gregoletto (since 2004), and drummer Alex Rüdinger (since 2025) as live and session member.
+The band's current line-up features Heafy on guitar and lead vocals, alongside second guitarist Corey Beaulieu (since 2003), bassist Paolo Gregoletto (since 2004), and drummer Alex Rüdinger (since 2025).

 History

 1999–2006

 Trivium was formed in 1999 by Brad Lewter, Jarred Bonaparte and Travis Smith, all of whom were students at Lake Brantley High School.
 Shortly after the band's formation, 13-year-old Matt Heafy was enlisted as a second guitarist by Lewter, after he saw him perform at a school talent show.
 Lewter later left the band in 2000 due to differing musical tastes from the other three members, after which Heafy took over as lead vocalist.
 Trivium subsequently became a four-piece with the addition of guitarist Brent Young, as Bonaparte moved over to the role of bassist.
 Bonaparte would also later leave the group after choosing to attend college, with Richie Brown taking over on a temporary basis.
 After Brown's departure, Young took over on bass and Trivium reverted to a three-piece again.

 After finalizing their line-up, Trivium signed to Lifeforce Records and recorded their debut album Ember to Inferno.
 In August 2003, the band briefly recruited The Autumn Offering's George Moore as a second guitarist, although he had left again within a few weeks after his first band signed a record deal.
 The guitarist spot was later filled long-term by Corey Beaulieu, who officially joined the band that September.
 In April 2004, the band signed with Roadrunner Records, shortly after which Young left the band (he was replaced for the tour in June by Monstrosity's Mike Poggione).
 After taking over for Poggione on the tour in August, Paolo Gregoletto was officially announced as Trivium's new bassist and backing vocalist in November 2004.
 The band released Ascendancy in March 2005.